 No matter what field you are in, there are hundreds of new skills you can learn that could benefit your career.
 Is there one you've been meaning to learn?
 Set it as one of your work goals for the year and get it done.
 You won't regret it.
 If it can enhance your work in your current job, your company might even be willing to pay for it!

 3. Read one career-related or motivational book

 Reading does wonders for your mind.
 No matter your job, there is a book out there that can improve your performance, your outlook, or your personal habits.
 Even if you think you already know what you need to know, reading a great book on professional development can give you a new perspective.

 4. Update your resume

 When is the last time you gave your resume a thorough look-through?
-Is the style still current?
+Is the style of your resume modern and still current?
 Is the information correct?
-Make it a work goal for the year to review and edit your resume, even if you don’t plan on applying anywhere.
-It’s always best to update your resume periodically before you lose track of the information you need.
+Make it a work goal for the year to review and edit your resume, even if you don't plan on applying anywhere.
+It's always best to update your resume periodically before you lose track of the information you need.